Battle of Camden

 The aftermath of the battle saw the southern Continental Army in total disarray while the British Army and Loyalists controlled the colony.
 Camden became a fortified garrison for the British and the future for the patriot cause in the South was bleak.

 Today, Historic Camden owns the 476-acre core battlefield located off US Hwy 521 about 5 miles north of Camden on Flat Rock Road (S-28-58).
 Known as the Camden Battlefield and Longleaf Pine Preserve, the site offers 3 miles of walking trails with interpretive signage.
-An accompanying podcast shares battle stories and contemporaneous commentary.
-Longleaf pine reforestation and recreational spaces are in development.
-The site is free and open to the public.
-Metal detecting and camping are prohibited.

 A monument on the battle site marks the spot where Revolutionary War Hero, Johannes Baron de Kalb, was mortally wounded.